Validation Studies

 Clusters may be divided by different cities in a country, different areas in a city, different organizations, different universities, different industrial estates, etc. After these clusters have been decided, researchers select certain clusters and eliminate the rest.

-For example, if you’re conducting a study across all cities in the United States, you can use cluster sampling to eliminate certain cities, or clusters, in order to select your final sample group.
+For example, if you’re conducting a study across all cities in the United States, you can use cluster sampling to eliminate certain cities or clusters in order to select your final sample group

 Start collecting customer insights with the free Customer Experience Survey Template